madelinefebinger/handimations/README.md

    * Switch to LeapMotion mode: Click the LeapMotion button on the toolbar
    * Undo last line: Click the Undo button on the toolbar with your mouse
    * Clear current layer: Click the Trash button on the toolbar

+### Exporting Animations

+* Export GIF: Click the Export button on the toolbar.
+The GIF will open in a new window.
+Right-click the GIF and select “Save Image As” to download the GIF to your computer.
+* Preview GIF: Click the Play button on the toolbar

 ## Acknowledgments